 This could be a restatement of items or a table listed elsewhere in the plan or a reference to another location.
 It may also contain any essential items from the housing and homeless needs assessment, the housing market analysis or the strategic plan.

-Oakland County developed the following mission statement and four Con Plan goals based on data analysis conducted and information collected through citizen participation and consultation efforts:
+Oakland County developed the following goals based on data analysis conducted and information collected through citizen participation and consultation efforts: